zer0-911/zer0-911/README.md

 - **Hi there!! 👋**

-- 💻 I’m currently studying at **Computer Engineering, Sepuluh Nopember Institute Of Technology**
+- 💻 I am a recent graduate with a degree in Computer Engineering from Sepuluh Nopember Institute of Technology

 - 📫 Reach me via **mohiqbalf5@gmail.com**